Enron Scandal Movie Review The Crooked E: The Unshredded Truth TV Movie about Enron Collapse and Key lessons learned from This Movie

 Enron Scandal Movie Review The Crooked E

 The Crooked E: The Unshredded Truth about Enron Scandal is a television movie that was broadcasted by CBS TV an American television broadcasting company in January 2003 (Cruver, 2003).
 This movie story was written based on the rise and fall of the Enron Corporation.
-This movie depicted the real situation, condition, and emotion of those people who have suffered from this Enron scandal.
+Therefore, the movie depicted the real situation, condition, and emotion of those people who have suffered from this Enron scandal.
 It shows how employees, shareholders, and partners suffered by the fall of Enron.
-In addition to that, this movie displays how a big number of employees lost their life-savings.
+In addition, this movie displays how a big number of employees lost their life-savings.

 Based on the plot of the Crooked E TV movie, we have outlined three important topics that we presented such as Business Ethics, Corporate Governance, and Corporate Branding.
 These three topics are related very closely to the movie story.

 Firstly, Collins (2009) stated that Business ethics is the extension of the moral philosophy and principles of any organization.
 Business ethics is a guiding principle; it helps the company to increases productivity and to run smoothly based on honesty and integrity.
 Based on both the case study on Enron and the movie story, it is very clear that the higher authority of the Enron Corporation did not follow the business ethics properly.
 They were indulged in corruption intentionally that is against of Business ethics.
 So, the Enron Corporation collapsed because of not practicing business ethics.
 “Ethics and integrity are at the core of sustainable long term success,” says Richard Rudden, managing partner at Target Rock Advisors in New York State.